kechcole/kechcole/README.md

 - 🗃️ PostgreSQL RDBM, No SQL
 - 📱 QGIS, Arc GIS Pro

-### Spatial Data Science

-I am Collins, a highly skilled Geospatial Developer with a proven track record of providing GIS solutions and solving problems through technology.
-My knack for learning many languages and frameworks has resulted to significant increase in efficiency in tasks and workflows.

-Skills: Python / JavaScript / R / Django / Leaflet / HTML / CSS / Geoserver

 - 🔭 I’m currently working on Django projects such as User Management and Authentication, REST API Development, Geo-Django App.
 - 🌱 I’m currently learning AWS Cloud Computing, Tableau and React